eriol/freakble/README.md

 # freakble

-A simple tool to send messages into [FreakWAN](https://github.com/antirez/sx1276-micropython-driver/) over Bluetooth low energy.
+A simple tool to send messages and commands into [FreakWAN](https://github.com/antirez/sx1276-micropython-driver/) over Bluetooth low energy.

-**This is still a work in progress and it's not complete.**
+It's tested under Linux but it should work also on other platforms.

 ## Installation